Inco-fhevm/tfhe-rs/README.md

 tfhe = { version = "*", features = ["boolean", "shortint", "integer", "x86_64"] }
 ```

-> Note: You need to use a Rust version >= 1.72 to compile TFHE-rs.
+> ℹ️ Note: You need to use a Rust version >= 1.72 to compile TFHE-rs.

-> Note: aarch64-based machines are not yet supported for Windows as it's currently missing an entropy source to be able to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs.
+> ℹ️ Note: aarch64-based machines are not yet supported for Windows as it's currently missing an entropy source to be able to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs.

 <br></br>